Water and effluent treatment costs

 Water and effluent treatment costs are controllable.
 A water management programme can produce savings of over 20% through good housekeeping and low-cost measures.
 Projects with a payback period of less than two years will allow you to achieve savings of at least a further 20%.

-This good practice guide indicates the potential savings from different types of water saving measures, and presents actions to reduce water and effluent costs in the brewing process, packaging, ancillary processes and general areas.
-Although the measures are aimed particularly at smaller breweries, many are cost-effective for all sizes of brewery.
+This good practice guide indicates the potential savings from different types of water saving measures and presents actions to reduce water and effluent costs in the brewing process, packaging, ancillary processes and general areas.
+Although the measures are aimed particularly at smaller breweries, many are cost-effective for all sizes of the brewery.
 Industry examples illustrate the savings that can be achieved by measuring water use and taking action to reduce waste.

 Reducing the amount of water used not only reduces supply costs, but also the volume of trade effluent produced.
 However, reducing the strength of your brewery’s trade effluent is equally important.

 Taking action to minimise the discharge of wastes with a high COD, e.g. residual wort and ullage, will dramatically reduce your trade effluent charges.

 Optimising your cleaning procedures, identifying leaks and stopping overflows are other areas where significant savings can be achieved.

 Installing meters and carrying out a survey of water use will help you to decide your priorities for action.

 The UK brewing industry uses an estimated 34 million m3/year of water – enough water to supply everyone living in the city of Edinburgh for a year.
 However, the cost of supplying water to a brewery is only the beginning.
 Most breweries discharge over 70% of supplied water as trade effluent and, in many cases, trade effluent costs are higher than water supply costs.